XREFS0/MASA-Retail-POS-Pro/README.md

 ## License

-Copyright (c) 2026 MASA Systems.
+Copyright © 2026 Mohamed Mamdouh (MASA).

 All rights reserved.

+This software and its source code are the intellectual property of Mohamed Mamdouh (MASA).
+No part of this project may be copied, modified, distributed, or used for commercial purposes without prior written permission from the author.